OutSystems/docs-product/src/develop/security/user-roles/validate-permissions.md

 ![Roles](images/Roles1.png)

-To validate the permissions of end users to screen elements or actions of the application, use the CheckRole built-in function to determine if the end user has the necessary roles.
+To validate the permissions of end users to screen elements or actions of an app, use the CheckRole built-in function to determine if the end user has the necessary roles.

+## In Traditional Web

-At the screen preparation add the CheckRole action
+In the screen Preparation add the **CheckRole** action.

 ![Roles_prep](images/Roles_prep.png)

 You can use these functions to: